chrisbratlien/wp-rotator/README.txt

 * Attached javascript to wp_footer and admin_footer rather than wp_head/admin_head
 * Replaced scrollTo.js with minified version
 * Moved the scrollTo reference out of the default javascript block, registered it as a script, and enqueued it (next to enqueue_script('jquery')).

+= 0.2.2 =
+* New hook wp_rotator_use_this_post for fine-grained control of which posts are included

+= 0.2.1 =
+* fixed z-index issue affecting clickthrough URLs
+* Put Javascript into WPROTATOR namespace to prevent conflicts
+* added [wp_rotator] shortcode
+* added new filter hook: wp_rotator_featured_cell_markup to allow further customization
+* added customization hook examples to Admin page

 == Upgrade Notice ==